ARTHRITIS IN DOGS: HOW TO HELP

 As time went on and her joints continued to deteriorate, I tried more and more supplements and natural therapies, rotating between those that seemed to help, and replacing those that didn’t seem to make a difference.
 I was able to keep her off drugs until she was almost 12, then began adding them to her nutraceutical “cocktail.”
 The net result?
 At age 15, her elbows are visibly deformed and vets cringe when they see her x-rays, but she still enjoys one- to two-hour walks every day.
 She no longer runs, but jogs along at a comfortable pace.
 I let her decide how far and how fast we go so that I don’t risk pushing her beyond her limits, but occasionally I have to convince her it’s time to head for home when we’re miles away and she still wants to keep going.
 Following are the arthritis treatments that have helped my dog, and others like her.

-Homemade Dog Food for Arthritis Treatment
+Homemade Dog Food for Arthritis in Dogs Treatment

 What do you give a dog for arthritis?
 Certain foods may increase inflammation and aggravate arthritis in dogs.
 Some people have found that eliminating grains from the diet improves their dogs’ symptoms, sometimes to the point that no other treatment is needed.
 In addition, plants from the nightshade family, including potatoes (not sweet potatoes), tomatoes, peppers (all kinds), and eggplant are known to aggravate arthritis.